wivtech/Substrate-SupplyChain-UI/README.md

-# WiV Supply Chain UI

-The frontend UI for the WiV Supply Chain.
-UI is based on Substrate Front End Template.
-Adding modules for handling assets, roles and flows.

-## Substrate Front End Template
+# Substrate Front End Template

 This template allows you to create a front-end application that connects to a [Substrate](https://github.com/paritytech/substrate) node back-end with minimal